AK7iwi/Python-for-Data-Science/module-01/README.md

 So:
 - Theory points and some advanced concepts may be used before their detailed explanation appears in later exercises
-- Cross-references like "(already used in ex00)" indicate when a concept was previously introduced
 - There are additional resources at the end if you want to explore a concept in more depth